rberenguel/hed/README.md

   - **Live Preview**: Just like the highlighter, the selector shows you what will be matched as you type.
   - > **Heads up**: Be cautious with patterns that can match empty strings (like `(a*)` or `(.*)?`), as live previewing them can sometimes affect page performance.

-- **Per-Page Notes**: Create and edit a persistent, draggable "post-it" note for any page.
+- **Per-Page Notes**: Create and edit persistent, draggable "post-it" notes for any page.
   - **ed Integration**: Use the `e` command to load the current page's note into the `ed` buffer.
-All standard commands (`a`, `d`, `s/old/new/g`, etc.) can be used to edit it.
+All standard commands (`a`, `d`, `s/old/new/g`, etc.) work as expected.
-  - **Saving**: When in note-edit mode, the `w` command saves the buffer back to the page's note.
-If the note is empty, `w` will delete the note and remove it from the page.
+  - **Saving**: The `w` command saves the buffer back to the page's note.
+Empty notes are automatically removed.
+  - **URL Prefix Grouping**: Notes are saved per URL by default, but you can configure URL prefix grouping to share notes across multiple pages—perfect for single-page applications with client-side routing (like Google Chat or GitHub repositories).
-  - **Markdown Titles**: The first line of the note is treated as a title.
-You can set its color using a simple syntax:
+  - **Markdown Titles**: The first line of each note is treated as a title and supports color customization:

 ```markdown
 # .b My Blue Note (blue)